Why Am I In Deep Pain after intercourse? It Could Be Endometriosis.

 What Is Endometriosis?

-Endometriosis occurs when tissue similar to the uterine lining (endometrium) grows outside the uterus.
 This abnormal tissue growth commonly affects areas like the ovaries, fallopian tubes, and pelvic walls, causing inflammation, scarring, and adhesions (bands of fibrous tissue).
-These changes are responsible for the chronic pelvic pain and other symptoms many women endure.

 Why Does Endometriosis Cause Painful Intercourse?

 Painful intercourse happens because endometrial-like growths can form in areas that are directly involved during intimacy or become aggravated by movement.
-Below are some of the most common reasons why women with endometriosis experience this symptom:

 - Inflammation and Sensitivity